kubeshark/docs/src/pages/en/introduction.md

 **Through Scalable & Secure Traffic Capture**

-**Kubeshark** is an API Traffic Viewer for [Kubernetes](https://kubernetes.io/) providing deep visibility and monitoring of all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
+**Kubeshark** is an API Traffic Viewer for [Kubernetes](https://kubernetes.io/) providing real-time, protocol-level visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.

 ![Kubeshark UI](/kubeshark-ui.png)